 - no code to respect, you do you

 Some exemples to see:

 – Aida & Ismael in South of Spain.
 A day in the Tabernas desert, in a western movie set.

 – Shy & Rafa in Hawaii: a week with their families, between adventure and cultural activities.

-– Emily & Mitch in Iceland: a day under the rain, and a cereomny in front of a cute icelandic chapel.
+– Emily & Mitch in Iceland: a day under the rain, and a ceremony in front of a cute Icelandic chapel.

 – Martha & Juan in Barcelona: a day in the city in an old yellow beetle car.

-And much more to dicover on blogs like JuneBug Weddings
+And much more to discover on blogs like JuneBug Weddings